amatiasq/amatiasq.com/src/pages/career/2021-heydoc.md

   - Slack bot
 ---

-Most recently worked on the development and maintenance of a SaaS product for clinics and doctors to communicate with patients and track their data.
+Worked on the development and maintenance of a SaaS product for clinics and doctors to communicate with patients and track their data.
 There was an emphasis on automation and displaying only the most relevant information at any given moment.

 I found myself without a manager to report to shortly after joining, which led me to pull my sleeves and find ways to help the company as part of my daily job.